 - feedback is only successful if students' learning improves and this depends on their capacity to understand it and inclination to accept and act on it; - feedback is about closing the gap between current and desired learning; - written comments should only be used where they are accessible to students according to age and ability; - feedback delivered closest to the point of action is most effective, and as such feedback delivered in lessons is more effective than comments provided at a later date.
-Ideally any feedback should be given promptly so that improvements can be immediate; - feedback is a part of the school's wider assessment processes which aim to provide an appropriate level of challenge to pupils in lessons, allowing them to make good progress; - all pupils' work should be reviewed by teachers and teaching assistants at the earliest appropriate opportunity so that it might impact on future learning; - evidence of feedback and marking is incidental to the process; we do not provide additional evidence for external verification.
+Ideally any feedback should be given promptly so that improvements can be immediate; - feedback is a part of the school's wider assessment processes which aim to provide an appropriate level of challenge to pupils in lessons, allowing them to make good progress; - all pupils' work should be reviewed by teachers and teaching assistants at the earliest appropriate opportunity so that it might impact on future learning; - evidence of feedback and marking is incidental to the process; we do not provide additional evidence for external verification. - New learning is fragile and usually forgotten unless explicit steps are taken over time to revisit and refresh learning.
+Teachers should be wary of assuming that children have securely learnt material based on evidence drawn close to the point of teaching it.
+Therefore, teachers will need to get feedback at some distance from the original teaching input when assessing if learning is now secure.

-Within these principles, our aim is to make use of the good practice approaches outlined by the EEF toolkit and the research document 'A Marked Improvement?'
+Within these principles, our aim is to make use of the good practice approaches outlined by the EEF toolkit and the research document 'A Marked Improvement?'.
 This is to ensure that children are provided with timely and purposeful feedback that furthers their learning, and that teachers are able to gather feedback and assessments that enables them to adjust their teaching both within and across a sequence of lessons.